FoxxMD/context-mod/docs/subreddit/components/README.md

   - kind: usernote
     type: spamwarn
     content: 'Usernote message'
-    allowDuplicate: boolean # if false then the usernote will not be added if the same note appears for this activity
+    existingNoteCheck: boolean # if true (default) then the usernote will not be added if the same note appears for this activity
 ```

 ### Mod Note